 — Swimsuit and Towel

-- Warm clothing, as it can get cool up at the mountain summits
+— Warm clothing (it can get cool up on the mountain summits)

-- Reusable Bags – perfect for picking up trash too… More on that later 😉
+— Reusable Bags (also perfect for picking up trash too)

 So as I mentioned, my partner and I walked 22km during our time at Wilsons Prom… And although my legs were soft and jello like for a few days after, it was still one of the best days of adventure that I’ve had in a long time.

 I started the day with the Millers Landing Walk, which from my memory was about a 1.5 hours walk return.
 It was a very easy stroll that took us down to a small inlet that was home to a lot of swans and other birdlife.
 The landing also protects the southernmost stand of mangroves in the world!
 If you’re lucky you might also see some kangaroos snacking in the shade along the way.